 Central Credit Register – Data Protection Privacy Notice

-This privacy statement provides information about the ways in which the Central Credit Register processes personal data supplied to it by lenders in connection with loan applications and loan agreements for €500 or more.
+This privacy statement provides information about the ways in which the Central Credit Register and the Central Bank of Ireland processes personal data supplied to it by lenders in connection with loan applications and loan agreements for €500 or more.

 For the purposes of data protection legislation, the data controller for personal data provided to the Central Credit Register is the Central Bank of Ireland, New Wapping Street, North Wall Quay, Dublin 1.
 All information contained on the Central Credit Register is stored within the European Union.

-The Central Credit Register has been established by the Central Bank of Ireland, under the Credit Reporting Act 2013 (the Act).
+The Central Credit Register has been established by the Central Bank, under the Credit Reporting Act 2013 (the Act).
 The Central Credit Register is a mandatory database of credit information.
 The Central Bank has contracted with CRIF Ireland Ltd, 1st floor, Adelphi Plaza, Georges Street Upper, Dun Laoghaire, Co Dublin (a wholly owned subsidiary of CRIF S.p.A) to operate the Central Credit Register.

 Collection and use of personal data